datanav/docs/technical/wave-superoffice.rst

      - "float"

-Wave Vendor to SuperOffice Contact
+Wave Vendor to Superoffice Contact
 ----------------------------------
-Before any synchronization can take place, a link between a Wave Vendor and a SuperOffice Contact must be established.
+Before any synchronization can take place, a link between a Wave Vendor and a Superoffice Contact must be established.

-A new SuperOffice Contact will be created from a Wave Vendor if it is connected to a Wave Vendor, Customer, or Customer-person that is synchronized into SuperOffice.
+A new Superoffice Contact will be created from a Wave Vendor if it is connected to a Wave Vendor, Customer, or Customer-person that is synchronized into Superoffice.

-Once a link between a Wave Vendor and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Vendor and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Vendor and a SuperOffice Contact:
+The following properties are synchronized between a Wave Vendor and a Superoffice Contact:

 .. list-table::
    :header-rows: 1

    * - Wave Vendor Property
-     - SuperOffice Contact Property
+     - Superoffice Contact Property
-     - SuperOffice Data Type
+     - Superoffice Data Type
    * - address.addressLine1
      - Address.Postal.Address1
      - "string"